-Use this form to report the total social security and medicare taxes (FICA) withheld from all employee paychecks plus the employer share of social security and medicare tax.
-Social security is 12.4% of employee wages up to a maximum salary of $127,200.
-Medicare is 2.9%, with no salary cap.
+Use this form to report the total Social Security and Medicare taxes (FICA) withheld from all employee paychecks plus the employer share of Social Security and Medicare tax.
+Social security is 12.4% of employee wages up to a maximum salary of $127,200 (2017) and $128,400 (2018).
+Medicare is 2.9% with no salary cap.

 While you must file Form 941 on a quarterly basis, you may be required to submit payments to the IRS either on a monthly or semimonthly basis.
-For more info on when to pay FICA taxes and how to file Form 941, click here.
+Check our FICA & Form 941 tax guide to learn when to pay FICA taxes and file Form 941.

 Under the Federal Unemployment Tax Act (FUTA), employers have to pay a tax rate of 6% on the first $7,000 that each employee earns.
 Form 940 must be filed annually to report payments made for unemployment taxes.
 While you only have to file this form annually, you may be required to submit payments more often than that.
-For more information on when to pay FUTA taxes and how to file Form 940, click here.
+For more information, head over to our FUTA tax guide.

-This form provides employees with a summary of the wages that you paid them and the deductions taken for the tax year.
-You are required to provide all employees with this form by the due date.
+The W2 form provides employees with a summary of the wages that you paid them and the deductions taken for the tax year.
+You are required to provide all employees with this form by Jan 31.
 You must also file this form with the SSA (Social Security Administration).
 It is recommended that you electronically file this form.
-To learn more about how to file electronically, check this out.
+Check out how to file electronically to learn more.

 This form is a summary of all W2 forms issued to employees, You must also file this form with the SSA along with all W2 forms.
 This form should be filed electronically with the SSA at the same time that you file form W2.

-Net Pay = Employee gross pay minus (Employee share of Social Security + Medicare + Federal withholding tax + Other Deductions)
+Net Pay = Employee Gross Pay – (Employee Share of Social Security + Medicare + Federal Withholding Tax + Other Deductions)

 Gross pay is the salary/wage paid to an employee each pay period.
 The formula to calculate gross pay for hourly and salary employees is as follows: